-The countdown to Diwalihas begun!
-The biggest festival of India is just 10 days away and if you still deciding on what to make this festive season, then here is a simple and stress free Gur Para or Gur Pare Recipe.
+The countdown to Diwali has begun!
+The biggest festival of India is just ten days away and if you still deciding on what to make this festive season, then here is a simple and stress-free Gur Para or Gur Pare Recipe.

-Gur pare are similar to Shakarpare – only difference is their sweeteners.
-Gur pare are coated in gur/jaggery syrup and shakarpare are coated in sugar syrup.
+Gur pare are similar to Shakarpare (sugar coated sweets).
+The only difference is the sweeteners.
+Gur pare are coated in gur/jaggery syrup, and shakarpare are coated in sugar syrup.
 Because of jaggery/Gur, these sweet bites have a different flavor as compared to ones prepared with sugar.

 Remove from flame and toss gur pare in this syrup.
 They will soak up all the syrup and will become sticky and soft.
 No worries – spread them on a big plate in a single layer and let them dry out.